pbs-assess/gfiphc/README.md

 Methods are described in detail in Appendix G of the groundfish synopsis report [(Anderson et al. 2019)](https://www.dfo-mpo.gc.ca/csas-sccs/Publications/ResDocs-DocRech/2019/2019_041-eng.html).
 The methods build on those developed for assessments of
 Redbanded Rockfsh [(Edwards et al. 2017)](https://www.dfo-mpo.gc.ca/csas-sccs/Publications/ResDocs-DocRech/2017/2017_058-eng.html) and Yelloweye Rockfsh [(Yamanaka et al. 2018)](https://www.dfo-mpo.gc.ca/csas-sccs/Publications/ResDocs-DocRech/2018/2018_001-eng.html) .
 The Redbanded assessment was the first to develop an abundance index from the IPHC survey that went back to 1995, and included data up to 2012.
 For the Yelloweye assessment the methods were extended to demonstrate that the index based on waters north of Vancouver Island could be considered representative of the coastwide population.
 The synopsis report includes preliminary investigations into hook competition.

+Updates since the synopsis report include

+- splitting the original functions out of `gfplot` and into their own package `gfiphc`
+- vignettes and better documentation
+- Series A-D automatically exclude the expanded grid stations for 2018 (these were included in the original synopsis report)
+- 2019 data are now in GFBio and automatically extracted in the queries here
+- 2020 data are included in `gfiphc` since only the first 20 hooks of each skate were enumerated (and previous years in GFBio had all skates enumerated).
+- 2020 data included also used an expanded grid, defined slightly differently to the expanded grid in 2018.
+We have stuck with the 2018 definition of which stations are not part of the standard grid.
+See [iphc-2020-data.pdf](data-raw/iphc-2020-data.pdf), and it's associated `.Rmd` if desired, for details.
+Also see that for instructions on extracting future years' data from the new IPHC data website
+- the boostrapping now uses 10,000 bootstrap samples instead of 1000, as it made a difference for some species.

+Note that the analyses still exclude hook competition, but we are working on that (using outputs from this package).

 ## Differing data-collection protocols

 A particular issue is that the data resolution is not the same across the years.
 This is explained in Table G.1 in the synopsis report.
 An updated version of that table is given here:

 |Year         |Hooks enumerated          |Data resolution    |Location of data       |WCVI? |
 |-------------|--------------------------|-------------------|-----------------------|-------|